belle2/basf2/online_book/basf2/skim.rst

 Accessing skims on the grid
 ---------------------------

+Analysts do not have to run the skims themselves on data or generic MC.
+Each new MC campaign or data collection, a list of skims is requested by the analysts in the Belle II
+physics working groups.
+This is done via the skim liaison or via JIRA tickets.
+ Once requested, the skim is run on the large MC and/or data samples by the skim production managers.
+These skims are then anounced when ready and made available to the analyst.
-If a skim is requested by a working group, then it is applied to datasets on the grid during a skimming campaign and the output LFNs are documented on the *dataset searcher*.
+The output LFNs are documented on the
+*dataset searcher*.
 You can then run your analysis these centrally-produced skims with :ref:`gbasf2 <onlinebook_gbasf2>`.